Prerequisites (Apple Pay)

 Step 6: Generate a merchant identity certificate

-Open Keychain Access and navigate to Certificate Assistant > Request a Certificate From a Certificate Authority.
+- Open Keychain Access, navigate to Certificate Assistant > Request a Certificate From a Certificate Authority, and enter:

 - Email Address: your email